ceford/cefjdemos-data-jdm-user/articles/en/hosting/installing-joomla-on-debian-linux.md

 ## BitNami Joomla!
 Stack

-### What is BitNami Joomla!
+### What is a BitNami Joomla!
 Stack?

-BitNami Joomla!
+A BitNami Joomla!
 Stack is an all-in-one installer that makes it easy to install Joomla on your computer.
 It is free, easy to use and self-contained.
 That means it bundles and automatically configures every piece of software (dependency) necessary to run Joomla for development or production purposes, including Apache, MySQL and PHP.
-You can
-<a href="https://bitnami.com/stack/joomla" class="external text"
-target="_blank" rel="nofollow noreferrer noopener">download the latest
-version of BitNami Joomla! stack</a> for Windows, Linux and OS X.
+You can download the latest version of <a href="https://bitnami.com/stack/joomla" rel="nofollow noreferrer noopener">BitNami Joomla! stack for Windows, Linux and Mac</a>.

 ### Installing Joomla!
 Stack